Week 12 — Mechanical Design & Machine Design

 • Calibration: steps/mm tuning, square + circle tests, first multi-colour test drawing.

-• Documentation: this page, plus photographs and raw notes shared into the group page.
+• Documentation: this page, plus photographs and raw notes used to build the final machine story.

 14. Challenges and lessons learned